How Enamel Protects Your Teeth

 Gnawing on anything else -- like pens or fingernails -- or chomping down on seeds, popcorn kernels, or ice could have the same result.

-Kids and Tooth Enamel Erosion
+Tooth Enamel Erosion in Children

-The switch to bottled water, which means less tap water with fluoride, could also be part of the problem.
+Switching to bottled water, which means less tap water with fluoride, could also be part of the problem.

 You can also have some milk or a piece of cheese after a meal to zap the acids.